Nestio/yoda/src/content/docs/guides/events-and-callbacks/events/event-names.md

 ---
-title: Events Names
+title: Event List
-description: Events Names
+description: Event List
 ---

 Here is a list of webhook events that can be sent to your callback urls: